-As healthcare providers, we often get asked for health and wellness advice by patients, friends and family members.
+As healthcare providers, patients, friends, and family members often ask for health and wellness advice.
 Questions like: Which diet is the best?
 What’s the quickest way to fix my back?
 What do you think of this new exercise?
-For the most part our answers usually lack the enthusiasm one may expect from the latest fad or trend.
+For the most part, our answers usually lack the enthusiasm one may expect from the latest fad or trend.

 The healthiest habits assume preventive strategies.
 The science and research behind healthy habits that prevent disease is extensive and the good news is that most of these strategies are pretty straightforward and easy to start.